AitchisonLab/DeleteomeTools/README.md

 ## Getting started in the base R environment

 * Clone this repository to your location of choice.
-* Base R users will need to specify the path to the downloaded Deleteome-Tools repository and set it as their working directory.
+* Base R users will need to specify the path to the downloaded DeleteomeTools repository and set it as their working directory.
 * If running the example _get_similar_mutants_by_correlation.R_ script, edit line 5 so the ```dtdir``` variable is set to the path to the downloaded repository folder.
 ```
 dtdir <- "[...]"